-What to say at the start of the test (continued) Follow the instructions for each question.
+What to say at the start of the test (continued)

+You must not use a calculator to answer any question in this test.

+You have 40 minutes to complete this test.

+Follow the instructions for each question.

 Work as quickly and as carefully as you can.

 If you need to do working out, you can use the space around the question.

 Do not write over any barcodes.

 Some questions have a method box.
 For these questions you may get a mark for showing your method.
 If you cannot do a question, go on to the next one.
-You can come back to it later if you have time.
+You can come back to it later, if you have time.
 If you finish before the end, go back and check your work.

 The number under each line at the side of the page tells you the maximum number of marks for each question.

 To make sure your answers can be marked, don't write in the grey areas, on the barcode or on the lines at the top and bottom or the edge of the page and do not crumple your test paper.

 If you want to change your answer, put a line through the response you don't want the marker to read.
-If you want to change a drawing, you should either put a line through the response you don't want the marker to read.
-If you have to use a rubber.
+If you want to change a drawing, you should either put a line through the response you don't want the marker to read, or use a rubber.

 If you have to use a rubber, make sure you rub out your answer completely before writing a new one.
 Remember to check your work carefully.

 If you have any questions during the test, you should put your hand up and wait for someone to come to you.
 Remember, I can't help you answer any of the test questions.

 You must not talk to each other.

 Are there any questions you want to ask me now?

 I will tell you when you have 5 minutes left.
 I will tell you when the test is over and to stop writing.
+You may now start the test.

-What to do at the end of the test If any pupil needs a transcript, complete it with the pupil at the end of the test, under test conditions.
-Particular care should be taken to ensure accurate transcriptions are made and pupils' answers are not corrected or amended.
-Ensure that you inform your senior member of staff / test co-ordinator if you have made a transcript, or if a pupil has used a scribe, word processor or other electronic or technical device.
-This is so that they can complete the appropriate online notification.
-Make sure you have collected every test script.
-Return them immediately to the senior members of staff who are responsible for collating the tests.
-Do not look at, review or amend pupils' answers in any way (unless it is necessary to make a transcript).
-If you tamper or make changes to pupils' answers, it will be considered maladministration and results could be annulled.
-Do not keep or photocopy tests for any reason.
+What to do at the end of the test

+- If any pupil needs a transcript, complete it with the pupil at the end of the test, under test conditions.
+Particular care should be taken to ensure accurate transcriptions are made and pupils' answers are not corrected or amended. - Ensure that you inform your senior member of staff / test co-ordinator if you have made a transcript, or if a pupil has used a scribe, word processor or other electronic or technical device.
+This is so that they can complete the appropriate online notification. - Make sure you have collected every test paper.
+Return them immediately to the senior member of staff who is responsible for collating the tests. - Do not look at, review or amend pupils' answers in any way (unless it is necessary to make a transcript).
+If you tamper with or make changes to pupils' answers, it will be considered maladministration and results could be annulled. - Do not keep or photocopy tests for any reason.

-2016 key stage 2 mathematics: Administering the mathematics test Paper 3: reasoning Print version product code: STA/16/7482/PKp ISBN: 978-1-78644-065-5 Electronic version product code: STA/16/7482/PKe ISBN: 978-1-78644-066-2
+2017 key stage 2 mathematics

+Administering the mathematics test Paper 2: reasoning

+Print version product code: STA/17/7774/p ISBN: 978-1-78644-418-9 Electronic version product code: STA/17/7774/e ISBN: 978-1-78644-432-5

-© Crown copyright and Crown information 2016
+© Crown copyright and Crown information 2017